PTAB

 2. Patent Overview

-• Brief Description: The ’868 patent describes a computing interface for navigating a virtual space where groups of windows can be organized and retrieved.
-The system simulates a three-dimensional (3D) space within a two-dimensional (2D) window and allows a user to switch between 2D and 3D views to interact with applications, webpages, and other documents.
+• Brief Description: The ’868 Patent discloses a three-dimensional (3D) computing interface that allows a user to navigate a virtual space where groups of windows can be organized, stored, and retrieved.
+The system simulates a 3D space within a 2D window and allows a user to switch between 2D and 3D views for applications, webpages, and other documents.

 3. Grounds for Unpatentability

-Ground 1: Obviousness over Hanggie and Anthony - Claims 1-5, 9-14, and 18-20 are obvious over the combination of Hanggie and Anthony.
+Ground 1: Obviousness over Anthony and Hanggie - Claims 1-5, 9-14, and 18-20 are obvious over Anthony in view of Hanggie (and Hanggie in view of Anthony).

 • Core Argument for this Ground:

-Ground 2: Obviousness over HAC and Matthews - Claims 6-8 and 15-17 are obvious over HAC in view of Matthews.
+Ground 2: Obviousness over HAC and Matthews - Claims 6-8 and 15-17 are obvious over Anthony and Hanggie in view of Matthews.

 • Core Argument for this Ground:

 • Prior Art Mapping: This ground built upon the HAC combination by adding the teachings of Matthews.
-Petitioner asserted that Matthews disclosed a method for transforming a work area (e.g., a desktop with open windows) using a 3D tilting effect to reveal additional information or applications "behind" the primary display.
-This teaching allegedly rendered obvious the limitations of claim 6, which required displaying an image of a desktop, and claim 15, which described executable code for displaying such an image.
+Petitioner asserted that Matthews disclosed a method for transforming a work area (e.g., a desktop with open windows) using a 3D transformation, such as tilting the desktop away from the user, to reveal additional information or applications hidden behind it.
+This technique met the limitations of claim 6, which required displaying a "fourth image" of a desktop with another application.
+Selecting this desktop image would allow the user to open the other application.

-Ground 3: Obviousness over HAC, Matthews, and Robertson - Claim 7 is obvious over HAC and Matthews in view of Robertson.
+Ground 3: Obviousness over HAC, Matthews, and Robertson - Claim 7 is obvious over Anthony, Hanggie, and Matthews in view of Robertson.

 • Core Argument for this Ground:

-• Expectation of Success (for §103 grounds): Success was expected because all references were directed to 3D graphical user interfaces, shared the same assignee (Microsoft), and described using common technologies on similar system architectures, making the integration of web browsing features foreseeable.
+• Expectation of Success: Success was expected because all four references were directed to 3D graphical user interfaces, shared the same assignee (Microsoft), and described similar underlying computer systems.
+Combining a known method for displaying web content (Robertson) with a general system for window management (HAC-Matthews) was a predictable application of existing technologies.

 4. Key Claim Construction Positions

-• Petitioner noted that the parties in a co-pending litigation had agreed on the following constructions:
+• Petitioner noted that the parties in a co-pending district court case had agreed on the construction of two terms:

-• Petitioner also noted that the parties were contesting whether the preambles of the independent claims were limiting and asserted that its prior art grounds addressed the preambles to the extent they are found to be limiting.
+• Petitioner also stated that it addressed the preambles of the independent claims to the extent they are found to be limiting.

-• §325(d) (Advanced Bionics): Petitioner argued against discretionary denial because the examiner never issued a rejection during prosecution and did not substantively consider any of the prior art references asserted in the petition.
-Therefore, the petition raised new, non-cumulative art and arguments that were not previously before the Office.
+• §325(d) (Advanced Bionics): Petitioner argued against discretionary denial because the examiner for the ’868 patent never issued a rejection and did not substantively consider any of the prior art references asserted in the petition.
+Therefore, Petitioner contended that the art and arguments were not the same or substantially similar to those previously presented to the Office, making denial inappropriate.

-• Petitioner requested institution of an inter partes review and cancellation of claims 1-20 of the ’868 patent as unpatentable under 35 U.S.C. §103.
+• Petitioner requests institution of an IPR and cancellation of claims 1-20 of the ’868 patent as unpatentable.